knumor/powerrest/README.md

 Restful API for PowerDNS.
 It's written in Go (golang) and is extremely light on resources.

 ## Limitations
-* PowerRest only supports MySQL at the moment.
-PostgreSQL support would be trivial but I don't have the bandwidth to test it at the moment.
+* PowerRest supports MySQL and PostgreSQL.
+Use either `mysql` or `postgres` in the config file.
 * No authentication support.
 It should be used only in trusted environments or behind a reverse proxy that has authentication.

 ## Examples using Curl